Ahimate Reserve

 River access

-Please be careful if you are swimming at Ahimate Reserve.
-Over 2021/2022 summer, four people drowned here.
+Please be careful around the river at Ahimate Reserve.
+Over summer 2021/22, four people drowned here.
 Warning signs are now on site:

 • all rivers are unpredictable